-- The storage facilities are protected by robust encryption (see Sections 3.1 and 3.2.2) to prevent external breaches. - The hardware infrastructure is accessible to authorised persons only (Sections 4.4.2 and 4.4.4). - There are regular backups of the whole infrastructure and the backups are stored according to rules established by the consortium: - Daily backups with 7 days retention are carried out for WordPress pages and the stagging website. - $\circ\;$ The stagging site mirrors the whole content of the european-language-grid.eu instance. - Content is manually transferred from stagging to live and vice-versa so that they are completely separate from each other.
+- The storage facilities are protected by robust encryption (see Sections 3.1 and 3.2.2) to prevent external breaches - The hardware infrastructure is accessible to authorised persons only (Sections 4.4.2 and 4.4.4). - Several Kubernetes virtual sub-clusters (elg-core, elg-backend, elg-srv, together with some other separate namespaces allocated for LT services) are used to restrict access to the respective containers that run within. - There are regular backups of the whole infrastructure and the backups are stored according to rules established by the consortium: - Daily backups with 7 days retention are carried out for WordPress pages and the staging website. - o The staging site mirrors the whole content of the european-language-grid.eu instance. - Content is manually transferred from staging to live and vice-versa so that they are completely separate from each other.